kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 ### Graduation Criteria

 The feature gate will initially be in a default-disabled alpha state.
-Graduating to beta will make the feature enabled by default, but users that have not yet updated existing label usage to the unrestricted keys can still disable it.
+Graduating to beta will make the feature enabled by default, and will break users who have not taken steps to whitelist mirror-pod labels.

 Here is an approximate graduation schedule, specific release numbers subject to change:

 - v1.17
   - MirrorPodNodeRestriction: **alpha**
-  - MirrorPodMetadataFilter: **alpha**
-- v1.18
-  - MirrorPodNodeRestriction: alpha
-  - MirrorPodMetadataFilter: **beta**
-- v1.20 (2 releases later to account for master-node version skew)
+- v1.20
   - MirrorPodNodeRestriction: **beta**
-  - MirrorPodMetadataFilter: beta
 - v1.21
   - MirrorPodNodeRestriction: **GA**
-  - MirrorPodMetadataFilter: **GA**

 ### Upgrade / Downgrade Strategy

-**MirrorPodNodeRestriction**

 Upgrade / downgrade is only meaningful for enabling / disabling the feature gate.
 If no explicit action is taken, this will happen on upgrade when the feature graduates to beta.